oddbird/oddleventy/content/blog/2024/proxy-store.md

 This pattern does work well if other files want to update or access the state in the store.
 However, you'll likely want to contain side effect logic to the file where the state is defined.
-If you're wanting to define side effects across files, you'd need to do that with callbacks, and likely start looking for ways to abstract that out.
-At that point you'll likely be happier reaching for another solution.
+If you're wanting to define side effects across files, you'd need to do that with callbacks, and ideally start looking for ways to abstract that out.
+At that point you'll probably be happier reaching for another solution.